0xPolygon/polygon-edge-docs/docs/overview.md

 Industry standard wallets can be used to interact with Polygon Edge through the [JSON-RPC](/docs/working-with-node/query-json-rpc) endpoints and node operators can perform various actions on the nodes through the [gRPC](/docs/working-with-node/query-operator-info) protocol.

-This is the first implementation of Polygon Edge, written in **Golang**.
-Other implementations, written in other programming languages might be introduced in the future.
-If you would like to contribute to this or any future implementation, please reach out to the [Polygon team](mailto:contact@polygon.technology).

 To find out more about Polygon, visit the [official website](https://polygon.technology).

 **[GitHub repository](https://github.com/0xPolygon/polygon-edge)**